-An example of this slide is a general engagement scenario against a future aggressor, which would begin with a brief sequential campaign for air and sea forces to establish information dominance and full dimensional protection across the theater.
-Following the area commander's selection of objectives, light and mobile yet organically powerful ground forces would be inserted throughout the theater to deploy their local sensor network and obtain positional advantage over preselected targets.
-The general offense would proceed with these forces targeting the rear of the enemy's front line combat units while simultaneously attacking all lines of communication and command nodes.
-Fires from air, land, and sea forces against a wide spectrum of the enemy's forces would be compressed in so short a time period that they would generate an accelerated cumulative effect causing such a level of general disorientation as to immobilize the enemy's capacity for war.
+A general engagement scenario against a future aggressor would begin with a brief sequential campaign for air and sea forces to establish information dominance and full dimensional protection across the theater.
+Following the area commander's selection of objectives, light and mobile, yet organically powerful ground forces would be inserted throughout the theater to deploy their local sensor network and obtain positional advantage over pre-selected targets.
+The general offense would proceed with these forces targeting the 'rear' of the enemy's front line combat units while simultaneously attacking all lines of communication and command nodes.
+Fires from air, land, and sea forces against a wide spectrum of the enemy's forces would be compressed in so short a time period that they would generate an accelerated cumulative effect causing such a level of general disorientation as to immobilize the enemy's capacity for war

 What would a general engagement scenario against a future aggressor be like?
-Permit a creative license to convey a vignette through dramatic reading:
+Permit me the creative license to convey a scenario through dramatic reading.